 “I am also a We”

 Sense8 tells the story of eight strangers from around the world.
-All of them with diverse social, cultural, ethnic, and racial backgrounds, with different sexual orientations and religious beliefs.
+All of them with diverse social, cultural, ethnic, and racial backgrounds; with different sexual orientations and religious beliefs.
 Suddenly, the eight find out that they belong to another human species called “Homo sensorium”.
 Indeed, they all form a cluster that is mentally and emotionally linked.
 They are able to communicate with each other, sense each other’s emotions and thoughts, and share their knowledge, languages, and unique skills.
-They will have to join forces and fight against a scientific organization, who wants to hunt them down.
+They will have to join forces and fight against a scientific organization, that wants to hunt them down.

 A show told on a global scale